 Lincoln and Secretary of State William Seward discussed Reconstruction at a peace conference with Confederacy representatives, including Vice-president Alexander Stephens, at Hampton Roads, Va., on Feb.
 3, 1865.
 The conference resolve none of the issues for which the war was being fought, but Lincoln had served notice that he intended some form of readmittance on relatively peaceful terms, once the war had ended.

-The war did end, when Lee surrendered to Grant at Appomattox on April 9, 1865.
+The war did end, when Robert E. Lee surrendered to Ulysses S. Grant at Appomattox on April 9, 1865.
 Lincoln, shot five days later, did not live to see the outcome of his Reconstruction efforts.
-Recently elevated President Andrew Johnson took over the federal effort and found more struggles with the same Radicals that had wanted Lincoln to go with more speed and more force.
+Recently elevated President Andrew Johnson took over the federal effort and found more struggles with the same Radicals who had wanted Lincoln to go with more speed and more force.
 An extreme case of this was the impeachment of Johnson, which resulted in his acquittal but weakened his influence considerably.
 A majority in Congress now favored Radical Reconstruction and passed several laws and programs to implement it.
 The Radicals found a supporter in the next president, the victorious Union general Ulysses S. Grant, who used both the army and the Justice Department to accelerate the pace and reach of Reconstruction.
 In 1867, Congress dissolved the Southern states' governments and put the Army in charge of governing and of conducting elections, in which freed slaves could vote.
 This gave rise in several Southern votes to violent opposition, most notably by the Ku Klux Klan.
 Earlier, Southern states had enacted "black codes" that allowed former slave-owners to legally discriminate against former slaves.